zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/hyper-parameter-tuning.md

         ...
 ```

-## Playground using project template
+## Playground using the project template

-To better digest the suggest concept of hyperparameter tunning described above,
+To better digest the suggested concept of hyperparameter tuning described above,
-we recommend following `E2E Batch` project template:
+we recommend the following `E2E Batch` project template:

 1. Initialize project template with `zenml init --template e2e_batch --template-with-defaults`
-2. In `pipelines/training.py` you will find training pipeline with `Hyperparameter tuning stage` section.
+2. In `pipelines/training.py` you will find a training pipeline with
-It contains a `for` loop over configured model search spaces to run `hp_tuning_single_search` on
+`Hyperparameter tuning stage` section.
+It contains a `for` loop over configured
+model search spaces to run `hp_tuning_single_search` on followed by
-followed by `hp_tuning_select_best_model` executed after all search steps are completed.
-As a result we
+`hp_tuning_select_best_model` executed after all search steps are completed.
+As
-are getting `best_model_config` to be used to train best possible model later on.
+a result, we are getting `best_model_config` to be used to train the best possible
+model later on.

 ```python
 ...